jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] I think I would remove most of them, and only keep a couple.
     - [x] Oh, I am done.

-### 2020-05-14 Done Split Up Circle Docs
+### 2020-05-14 Done Split Up Encircle Docs

-- [x] Next step might even be starting to split up the Circle Language Spec itself in 'in scope' and 'out of scope'.
+- [x] Next step might even be starting to split up the Encircle Language Spec itself in 'in scope' and 'out of scope'.
 - [x] Doing a git push.
-- [x] Renaming git repo Circle Docs to Software System Docs.
+- [x] Renaming git repo Encircle Docs to Software System Docs.
 - [x] Renaming git repo Project Docs to Planning Docs.
 - [x] Moving around folders.
 - [x] "Previous Versions\2005-07-28 00    Creator 0.4":
     - [x] For my own overview it might be useful.
-    - [x] But for a clear presentation of the Circle Language Spec, it seems to contribute much.
+    - [x] But for a clear presentation of the Encircle Language Spec, it seems to contribute much.
     - [x] It might obscure the whole to include this.
     - [x] An argument for including it, might be to prove it has a development history, but I might not value this that much.
-    - [x] Perhaps move it to one of the other parts of the Circle docs than the spec?
+    - [x] Perhaps move it to one of the other parts of the Encircle docs than the spec?
 Broader view or something?
 - [x] Branching
 - [x] "Language\Integration" and " Language\Libraries"
     - [x] Under the Language folder: might I move those to the Framework part?
 They are not concept frameworks, but they don't need to be.
 - [x] "10.
-Circle Constructs Drafts\6.
+Encircle Constructs Drafts\6.
 Expression\6.
 More Text Codes":
     - [x] Has the sub-folders "1.
 Parser" and "2.
 Text Templates".
-I do not think those topics belong in Circle Construct Drafts.
-Maybe in Circle Broader View.
-But maybe those topics do not belong in Circle Language docs at all.
+I do not think those topics belong in Encircle Construct Drafts.
+Maybe in Encircle Broader View.
+But maybe those topics do not belong in Encircle Language docs at all.
 More like framework.
 The index page includes other sub-topics, that used to be in that folder: such as 'other text codes', 'math' and 'assembly'.
 So some time in the past those topics were all in one place.
-I am not sure to exclude all of those topics from Circle Language and then maybe move them to the Framework part of the Software System docs, or whether some of it somehow has a place in broader perspective.
+I am not sure to exclude all of those topics from Encircle Language and then maybe move them to the Framework part of the Software System docs, or whether some of it somehow has a place in broader perspective.
-    - [x] They are probably there, because in the main subdivision of Software System, they would fall under 'Code' and that might be what made them end up in the proximity of Circle Language Spec.
-So it indeed probably does not belong under Circle at all, but it does belong under 'Code' in Software System.
+    - [x] They are probably there, because in the main subdivision of Software System, they would fall under 'Code' and that might be what made them end up in the proximity of Encircle Language Spec.
+So it indeed probably does not belong under Encircle at all, but it does belong under 'Code' in Software System.
 - [x] By now I have:
-    - [x] Categorized topics from "Language" over "Circle Language Spec", "Circle Constructs Drafts", "Circle Broader View" and "Framework".
+    - [x] Categorized topics from "Language" over "Encircle Language Spec", "Encircle Constructs Drafts", "Encircle Broader View" and "Framework".
 - [x] Checking if I like how topics ended up in one of 3 categories.
 - [x] I have deleted files in my commit.
 I only want to see renames.
 - [x] Commit
-- [x] Some 'Operating System' topics might belong in a Circle Language topic group.
+- [x] Some 'Operating System' topics might belong in a Encircle Language topic group.
 - [x] Some documents cover multiple topics.
 I would like to split those documents up.
     - [x] I could just make copies.
     - [x] And then strip out content that does not apply.